hexxone/docker-openvpn-tap/README.md

 However if you want to have advanced features like LAN-Play you need to use `tap` in order to have broadcast discovery packets sent to all devies.

-Sadly this enables the possibility of ARP poisoning, why you should only let trusted devices be a part of this network

-The topology used is `net30`, because it works on the widest range of OS.
-`p2p`, for instance, does not work on Windows.

-The UDP server uses`192.168.255.0/24` for dynamic clients by default.

-The client profile specifies `redirect-gateway def1`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
-This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
-If that happens, use public DNS resolvers like those of Google (8.8.4.4 and 8.8.8.8) or OpenDNS (208.67.222.222 and 208.67.220.220).

 ## Security Discussion

+Sadly this container enables the possibility of ARP poisoning, thats why you should only let trusted devices be a part of this network.

 The Docker container runs its own EasyRSA PKI Certificate Authority.
 This was chosen as a good way to compromise on security and convenience.
 The container